DavidJ-Saving-Time/sqlite-books/README.md

 Each book also has a "Shelf" value stored in the `books_custom_column_11` table.
 Available shelf names are kept in a `shelves` table and displayed in the sidebar.
 You can add or remove shelves from that sidebar and click a shelf name to filter the list.
 Each book row includes a drop-down to select one of the shelves.
 All books default to `Ebook Calibre` if no explicit value is set.

+Genres are stored in `custom_column_2` and listed in the sidebar.
+You can add, rename or delete genres from that list just like shelves and status values.

 ## Searching

 Use the search bar at the top of `list_books.php` to search for books by title or author name.
 A dropdown next to the search field lets you choose between searching the **local** Calibre database or querying the **Open Library** API.
 Results from Open Library are shown in the same table layout but without local-only actions.